madrobby/emile/README.md

 * Opera 9.25 and higher
 * Chrome 1.0 and higher

+### Documentation ###

+One method:

+    emile(element, style, options)

+**Parameters**

+   * element (id | element) - element to which the animation will be applied
+   * style (String) - style which will be applied after the animation is finished
+      * for some properties you'll need to define defaults on your page's css
+   * options (Object) - the following options are available
+      * duration (Number) - duration of the animation in milliseconds
+      * after (Function) - a function which will be executed after the animation is finished
+      * easing (Function) - easing function for the animation.
+Receives one argument pos which indicates position in time between animation's start and end

 ### License ###

 Émile is is licensed under the terms of the MIT License, see the included MIT-LICENSE file.